-Regardless, in big cities, you will usually have many alternatives to driving, and I wouldn’t recommend a car rental unless you are going somewhere rural, or visiting multiple cities on a short trip, such as touring the Golden Ring.
+Regardless, in big cities, you will usually have many alternatives to driving.
+It's not recommended to rent a car unless you are going somewhere rural, or visiting multiple cities on a short trip, such as touring the Golden Ring.

 Renting from a European or international agency will also make it easy for you to find your car if you are planning to rent immediately upon arrival at the airport.
 The big agencies usually have stands right inside Russian airports; just look for the appropriate sign, which should be easy enough to find.
 Agencies should take cash or credit card payments.

-Before attempting to drive anywhere except Moscow and St. Petersburg in Russia (and I’ve covered above why you should really consider not doing that anyway), I highly recommend learning and understanding the Cyrillic alphabet, as well as learning at least a few key Russian phrases.
-Once you get out of the big cities, you are highly unlikely to see any signs in English, and of course the further you get away from the big cities the fewer people will speak English as well.
+Before attempting to drive anywhere except Moscow and St. Petersburg, its highly recommended learning and understanding the Cyrillic alphabet, as well as learning at least a few key Russian phrases.
+Once you get out of the big cities, you are highly unlikely to see any signs in English, and of course, the further you get away from the big cities, the fewer people will speak English as well.